Baking Soda May Fight Arthritis And Other Autoimmune Disorders When You Drink Some Every Day, New Study Finds

 Almost every home has a box or two of baking soda sitting in a kitchen cabinet somewhere, but new research from a leading medical school now says that this inexpensive, common cooking ingredient — which is also a popular home remedy for indigestion — may have a previously unknown benefit.
-According to the study, simply drinking a dose of baking soda in water every day can reduce the effects of rheumatoid arthritis, and other autoimmune diseases.
+According to the study, simply drinking a dose of baking soda in water every day can reduce the effects of rheumatoid arthritis and other autoimmune diseases.

 Autoimmune diseases occur when the body’s immune system attacks healthy cells, mistaking them for invading bacteria or other types of infection.
 An estimated 2.1 million Americans suffer from one of the most common autoimmune diseases, rheumatoid arthritis, which can cause crippling joint pain.